joshfrench/om-wiki-fork/Cursors.md

 Imagine a text input component: it operates on a single string (within the overall application state), renders it and can return a value back into the application state if the user changes it.

 Cursor paths also specify a component's dependencies within the state's atom.
 Each component gets cursors at construction time and will automatically re-render when the value underneath its cursor changes.
-Therefore the binding is two-way, so in the example above, changing the string value in the application state will trigger the component to re-render itself.
+Therefore the binding is two-way, so in the example above, changing the string value in the application state will trigger the text input component to re-render itself.

 ## Accessing cursors